 Annual Report

 The ICC Annual Report serves two purposes.
 One purpose for the report is to fulfill the college’s charter provision requiring an annual meeting (Article VII.
-Meetings, Annual Meeting).
+Meetings, A. Annual Meeting).
 This provisions requires the college to hold an annual meeting where the Yankton Sioux Tribe B&CC and the general public can attend.

 Another purpose is it fulfills the Yankton Sioux Tribe’s call for annual meeting where all tribal entities and programs are required to provide a report, including budgetary information for the General Council.
 Present at this meeting includes the YST B&CCC and General Council (any and all Tribal members interested in attending).